CDDL

 Workflows

 Traditional catalyst synthesis, screening and characterization workflows can be scaled down and performed in a fully automated fashion, allowing the user to screen a large number of systems in a fraction of the time required to do so using traditional techniques.
-In some cases, modifications will be necessary to adapt the workflow to microscale or to facilitate automated synthesis, screening and characterization.
-For instance, metal-ligand combinations may be combined in siturather than use isolated complexes, or pooled analysis will be used in cases where the hit rate is expected to be low.
+In some cases, modifications will be necessary to adapt the workflow to a small scale or to facilitate automated synthesis, screening and characterization.
+For instance, metal-ligand combinations may be combined in situ rather than use isolated complexes, or rapid qualitative analysis methods such as TLC will be used in cases where the hit rate is expected to be low.
 A typical workflow will include design of experiment using Library Studio and operation of the CM3 and SPR is using Automation Studio.
-Anne LaPointe assists with experiment and workflow design and trains users how to use the CM3, SPR, and associated software.
+Dr. LaPointe assists with experiment and workflow design and trains users how to use the CM3, SPR, and associated equipment and software.

 Contact Information